-Renewable energy programme in CSE started in 2012 with their focus on India and the then nascent RE sector.
-We started the project with the objective to help the country in developing and implementing a sound renewable energy policy and programmes that can lead to large-scale deployment of renewable energy technologies in different sectors of the economy to meet the twin objective of combating climate change on one hand and energy security, on the other.MORE +
+CSE’s efforts are thus dedicated to ensure development and implementation of a sound renewable energy policies and programmes at national and local government level that lead to large-scale deployment of renewable energy technologies in various sectors of the economy, in order to meet the twin objective of combating climate change on one hand and energy security, on the other.MORE +

 DownToEarth is at the Cop22 in Marrakech in Morocco.
 Here we speak to Tara Ramnathan, prgramme director at Nexleaf Analytics.
-Nexleaf Analytics is making clean cook stoves which will combat indoor air pollution in rural homes in India and Africa.
-These stoves come

 Since 1995, an undiagnosed fever has been killing children in Bihar.
 When will the government wake up to helpless screams?